-Several EMAC documents we have reviewed for other upcoming stories bear Wilz’s signature.
+Several EMAC documents we have reviewed bear Wilz’s signature.

 More emails sent later that week show conversations between Nebraska Emergency Management administrators and Director Wilz, as well as Sgt.
 Shannon Henke of the North Dakota Highway Patrol, about requesting an aircraft and a pilot from Nebraska State Patrol.
 (Sgt.
 Henke is also the author of an affidavit used as grounds for a felony warrant issued against drone pilot Aaron Turgeon, aka Prolific the Rapper, in retaliation for video journalists using drones to record DAPL private security activities.)